pcmarks/ddd_elixir_demo_stage1/README.md

 The last Elm step will download Elm packages and compile the Elm code.

 **A note on Elm recompilation** Phoenix uses [Brunch](http://brunch.io/) to monitor changes in the Elixir files and provide automatic recompilation.
 There is a Brunch plugin - [elm-brunch](https://www.npmjs.com/package/elm-brunch) - that can monitor changes to Elm files.
 However, we had trouble with the proper recompilation of multiple, inter-dependent Elm source files.
 Hence we do not rely on automatic recompilation.
-One of the elm-compile script must be run instead.
+You can use of the elm-compile scripts to recompile manually or some editors can be configured to executed commands upon the saving of files.
+Atom, for instance, has a save-commands plugin that will execute elm-make of the Main.elm file anytime an Elm files is saved.

 ### Running the web application
 1. $ cd ddd_elixir_demo_stage1